EcmSpy Cable for PC/Laptop

 • contact socket: 0462-201-16141 (Buell part number: 72191-94)

 The converter cable's pinout is is available from the FTDI website.
-You will use the following wires from the serial side of this cable to mate to the plug housing above:
+You will use the following wires from the wire-ended side of this cable to mate to the plug housing above (the numbers are printed on the back side of the Deutsch plug):

 2. black (ground)